Sometimes people have a hard time believing that there can be too much of a good thing.

 Phytofiltration is the process of filtering pollutants, harmful substances, or excessive nutrient levels in the lake with the use of plants and trees.

-The most common way of doing this is by using surface plants to help promote oxygenation, absorb nutrients, and block sunlight.
+The most common way of doing this is using surface plants to help promote oxygenation, absorb nutrients, and block sunlight.

 When you do this, algae growth is reduced.

 You can also do this by planting vegetation along the shoreline of the lake.

 This will allow the vegetation to act as a filter and prevent any form of pollutant from coming in contact with the water.

 At the same time, they block sunlight prevent shoreline erosion, and provide food and shelter for animals.

 We do not recommend uprooting any existing plants along the lake’s shoreline.

 This can cause erosion and damage to the water.

 Leave them in place and allow them to grow alongside any new plants that you want around the plant’s edge.